 “We are delighted to be able to partner with Special Olympics Cyprus,” said Yael Kleinman, managing director of VPR Safe Financial Group LTD, the owner and operator of Alvexo.
 “We are looking for a true cooperation for the benefits of athletes with intellectual disabilities.”

 Around the world, millions of volunteers, donors, and coaches help make the programs possible.
 Special Olympics depends largely on corporate sponsorships for funds to operate.
 It is through donations large and small that the organization has the funds to offer programs to children around the world free of charge.
-Alvexo’s monetary donation, combined with its pledge for employees to serve as volunteers, will be vital to Special Olympics Cyprus success in continuing its inspiring mission.
+Alvexo’s monetary donation, combined with its pledge for employees to serve as volunteers, was vital to Special Olympics Cyprus success in continuing its inspiring mission.

 Make the Impossible